 The Diploma in Educational Leadership is a two-year program offering training and skill development in the education-related areas of church ministry.
 The objective of this degree is to prepare students for non-preaching professional ministry positions in church and parachurch organizations.
-Courses offer opportunities to sharpen leadership skills for serving in teaching, discipleship, small groups, large groups, college ministry, youth ministry, children's ministry, singles' groups, men's ministry, women's ministry, leadership development, and church administration.
+Courses offer opportunities to sharpen leadership skills for serving in teaching, discipleship, small groups, large groups, college ministry, youth ministry, children's ministry, singles' groups, men's ministry, women's ministry, leadership development, and church Administration.
+DEL degree students may study at any Gateway Seminary campus.
+However, the degree can only be completed in full by taking certain required courses at a campus accredited to deliver the entire degree.

-The Diploma in Educational Leadership requires 49 credit hours of study.
-It is offered at the Los Angeles and San Francisco campuses and online.
+The DEL is offered at the Los Angeles and San Francisco campuses and online.